albertomorini/CyberphisicalSystem/ProjectReport_BassanMorini.md

 })
 ```

-Local notifications (as the detections history) are divided in two group/kind, as the paper did: "attacks" and "unusual traffic" <br/>
-This information is defined by the Detection Algorithm and than the app basically shows the respective message.
+Local notifications, as well as the detection history, are categorized into two groups or kinds: "attacks" and "unusual traffic", similar to the approach in the paper.
+This information is defined by the Detection Algorithm, and the app then displays the respective message accordingly.

 ```js
 async function showLocalNotification(id, kindMessage = "NODATA", CANMessage) {